 Perhaps most importantly, many companies with a strong e-billing solution in place realize a 5-10% reduction in legal spend annually.

-The list of benefits could go on and on, but we’ll sum it up with this quote from Brian McGovern, former Legal Chief Data Officer at AIG and now Mitratech Executive Director, who implemented the TeamConnect matter management and e-billing solution:
+The list of benefits could go on and on, but we’ll sum it up with this quote from Brian McGovern, former Legal Chief Data Officer and now Mitratech Executive Director, who implemented the TeamConnect matter management and e-billing solution: